luthfimaajid/create-kuproy/README.md

 You can choose to generate backend or frontend only, or you can generate both if you want a fullstack application.

+### **Example Project**
+We provide example project contain ready to run script.
+Example project can only be generated for fullstack project, thus example project consist of backend and frontend project.
+Our purpose is to provide a project that can help newbies to learn basic of web development such as UI (frontend), API and database (backend), and basic CRUD operation.

 ## Getting Started
 ---
 ### **Prerequisites**